COMPLEX HEALTH PROBLEMS

 There is an Academy of Breastfeeding Medicine guideline for breastfeeding babies and young children with Insulin-dependent Diabetes

 There is an Academy of Breastfeeding Medicine guideline for breastfeeding babies with hypotonia (with particular focus on Downs' syndrome).
 In the UK, health professionals tend to believe that babies with Downs' syndrome can't breastfeed, are unskilled in maximising breastfeeding potential and undervalue retention of partial breastfeeding or breastmilk feeding, as summarised here.
 The organisation "Positive About Down Syndrome" has a special part of their website devoted to breastfeeding stories.
 La Leche League Canada have made a useful parent guide to breastfeeding in Downs Syndrome.
 Read one family's story here.

 Metabolic disorders - The American Academy of Pediatrics advises that "alternating breastfeeding with special protein-free or modified formulas can be used in feeding infants with metabolic diseases other than galactosaemia, provided that appropriate blood monitoring is available".
 A case series reports success with a variety of metabolic disorders

 There is an Academy of Breastfeeding Medicine guideline for breastfeeding babies with cleft lip and palate

 Craniofacial or gut anomalies may prevent oral feeding.
-The key to establishing a full milk supply is the same as for mothers of preterm babies covered here.
+The key to establishing a full milk supply is the same as for parents of preterm babies covered here.